kyleghousel/calculator_project/README.md

 # calculator_project
  Construct a calculator app with functions utilizing array methods for repeated operations.
+//freecodecamp was used as a resource for much of the button-display functionality

 1. Your calculator is going to contain functions for all of the basic math operators you typically find on simple calculators, so start by creating functions for the following items and testing them in your browser’s console.